 June is the month for deadheading spring’s flowers.
 Deadheading is simply removing spent blooms.
-It helps promote new blooms and stops plants from setting seed, which is necessary for plant growth, and next year’s flowers.
+It helps promote new blooms and stops plants from setting seeds, which is necessary for plant growth and next year’s flowers.

 All those spring bloomers—roses, peonies, irises, and spring-blooming bulbs require deadheading or shearing.
 (Don’t cut back bulb foliage of daffodils, alliums, and others until it has completely turned yellow.)
 Some perennials, like gaura, are continual bloomers and need deadheading only to clean them up.
-Some, like ‘Walker’s Low’ catmint, will re-bloom sporadically, holding color through the season if deadheaded regularly.
+Like ‘Walker’s Low’ catmint, some will re-bloom sporadically, holding color through the season if deadheaded regularly.

 Shearing perennials is cutting them back to plant size.
 When the weather turns hot, ‘Sweet Kate’ spiderwort starts to look tired and gets tip burn from the heat.
 She needs shearing, which results in another flush of bloom in late summer to early fall.

-Foxgloves will continue to bloom into June and July if deadheaded, as well as roses and spirea.
+Foxgloves will continue to bloom into June and July if deadheaded and roses and spirea.
 Your Knockout roses don’t need deadheading, but it doesn’t hurt to do a little clean-up of spent blossoms and prune out yellowing leaves.
-Now is the time to prune spring flowering shrubs like rhododendrons, mountain laurels, lilacs, and azaleas.
-Wait until after July 4th and you risk the blooms for next season as these set their buds on old wood (this year’s growth).
+Now is the time to prune spring-flowering shrubs like rhododendrons, mountain laurels, lilacs, and azaleas.
+Wait until after July 4th, and you risk the blooms for next season as these set their buds on old wood (this year’s growth).
 If the shrubs don’t need pruning, just deadhead for a cleaner plant.

 For those shrubs that need controlling, check out this blog post on whether to hand prune or get out the electric shears.
 And don’t forget to prune the clematis after it’s the first flush.
 For the how-to with clematis, read here.